eu-digital-identity-wallet/eudi-app-android-wallet-ui/wiki/configuration.md

 ## Scoped Issuance Document Configuration

 The credential configuration is derived directly from the issuer's metadata.
-The issuer URL is configured per flavor via the *configureOpenId4Vci* method inside the core-logic module at src/demo/config/WalletCoreConfigImpl and src/dev/config/WalletCoreConfigImpl.
+The issuer URL is configured per flavor via the *vciConfig* property inside the core-logic module at src/demo/config/WalletCoreConfigImpl and src/dev/config/WalletCoreConfigImpl.
 If you want to add or adjust the displayed scoped documents, you must modify the issuer's metadata, and the wallet will automatically resolve your changes.

 ## How to work with self-signed certificates